Uber Whistleblower Takes On Silicon Valley, Armed With Stoic Philosophy

 It's easy to focus on what happened to Fowler.
 Her manager messaging her about sex on her very first day.
 A different manager sneakily changing her good performance review to a bad one, to block her from moving to a less-dysfunctional unit.
 The absurd episode with the leather jackets.

-But in her new memoir Whistleblower: My Journey to Silicon Valley and Fight for Justice at Uber, Fowler makes a dedicated plea for you to focus, instead, on what she did about it.
+But in her new memoir, Whistleblower: My Journey to Silicon Valley and Fight for Justice at Uber, Fowler makes a dedicated plea for you to focus, instead, on what she did about it.
 Again and again throughout the book, she says she wants to be the hero of her story — not the victim.
 Or, to use an Isaiah Berlin quote she's fond of, "a subject, not an object."

 Author Interviews